Detection Engineering Experience

 • Sole security engineer and architect responsible for all aspects of information security.

-• Built the SOC from scratch utilizing AI SOC and AI-native technology.
+• Built the SOC from scratch on AI SOC and AI-native tooling.

 • 99.2% detection fidelity, MTTD down 65%, false positives down 95%.